r0nn1ef/ow_onecall/README.md

 - To enter your API key, navigate to /admin/config/services/openweather.

 ## ROADMAP
-- Make api key optionally stored in either the database or in a .evn file.
+- [x] Make api key optionally stored in either the database or in a .evn file. :tada:

 ## MAINTAINERS